robusta-dev/robusta/docs/setup-robusta/alertsui.rst

             prometheusOperator: false

 .. code-annotations::
-    1. Creates Robusta managed alerts in your cluster.
+    1. Enables creation of Robusta managed PrometheusRule custom resources in your cluster.
+The previous step only enables it in the UI.

-Then do a :ref:`Helm Upgrade <Simple Upgrade>`.
+Then perform a :ref:`Helm Upgrade <Simple Upgrade>`.

 Disabling the Feature
 ---------------------------------

-If you choose to stop using the Robusta alerts UI, you can do so at any time and go back to using built in Kube Prometheus Stack alerts.
+If you choose to stop using the Robusta Alerts UI, you can do so at any time and go back to using built in Kube Prometheus Stack alerts.
 To do this, remove the config added in the previous step from your ``generated_values.yaml`` and do a :ref:`Helm Upgrade <Simple Upgrade>`.

 Robusta stores its managed rules in PrometheusRules custom resources that start with ``robusta-prometheus.rules--``.
 If left in the cluster, you might have double alerts.